-- MOPP: this involves using four drugs- Mustargen, Oncovin, Prednisolone, Procarbazine.
+1. MOPP: This involves using four drugs- Mustargen, Oncovin, Prednisolone, Procarbazine.
 The treatment is done in four-week cycles, for six cycles.
 This treatment is currently used for relapse cases.

-- ABVD: this involves the following drugs – Adriamycin, Bleomycin, Vinblastine, Dacarbazine.
+2. ABVD: This involves the following drugs – Adriamycin, Bleomycin, Vinblastine, Dacarbazine.
 This treatment usually lasts from six to eight months.

-- Stanford V: this treatment regime involves the same drugs as ABVD but it is more intensive and also includes radiation therapy.
+3. Stanford V: This treatment regime involves the same drugs as ABVD but it is more intensive and also includes radiation therapy.

-- BEACOPP: this regime involves Doxorubicin, Bleomycin, Vincristine, Procarbazine, Cyclophosphamide, Etoposide, Prednisolone.
+4. BEACOPP: This regime involves Doxorubicin, Bleomycin, Vincristine, Procarbazine, Cyclophosphamide, Etoposide, Prednisolone.
 It is used in lymphomas which are above the second stage.
-It is believed to have a mild chance of causing secondary leukaemia.
+It is believed to have a mild chance of causing secondary leukemia.
 It shows a success rate which is 15% higher than ABVD.

-What is the success rate of the treatment?
+What is the success rate of the treatment of Hodgkin’s Lymphoma?

-In a recent study, it was seen that a five-year survival rate for the patients with favourable prognosis was 98% and for those with worse prognosis was at least 85%.
+In a recent study, it was seen that a five-year survival rate for the patients with favorable prognosis was 98%and for those with worse prognosis was at least 85%.

-The factors that indicate a poor prognosis are:
+The factors that indicate poor prognosis of Hodgkin’s Lymphoma is:

 - People over the age of 45